awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    Cluster provisioning usually takes between 10 and 15 minutes\.

 1. \(Optional\) To use Amazon EKS add\-ons, or to enable individual Kubernetes workloads to have specific IAM permissions, you need to enable an OpenID Connect \(OIDC\) provider for your cluster\.
-To configure an OIDC provider for your cluster, see [Enabling IAM roles for service accounts on your cluster](enable-iam-roles-for-service-accounts.md)\.
+To configure an OIDC provider for your cluster, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
 You only need to enable an OIDC provider for your cluster once\.
 To learn more about Amazon EKS add\-ons, see [Configure an Amazon EKS add\-on](update-cluster.md#update-cluster-add-ons)\.
-To learn more about assigning specific IAM permissions to your workloads, see [IAM roles for service accounts technical overview](iam-roles-for-service-accounts-technical-overview.md)\.
+To learn more about assigning specific IAM permissions to your workloads, see [Technical overview](iam-roles-for-service-accounts-technical-overview.md)\.

 1. Now that you have created your cluster, follow the procedures in [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md) and [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md) to enable communication with your new cluster\.